menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Managing Application Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Network Settings dialog box lets you set up the interfaces on the appliance.
+The Network Settings let you set up the interfaces on the appliance.
 You can create sub-interfaces, allowing you to logically divide a physical interface into multiple virtual interfaces, each with distinct IP addresses.
 This segmentation is crucial for efficiently managing network traffic and facilitating communication between different VLANs.
 You can also modify the loopback address.

 **To manage application interfaces:**

 1. Locate the specific appliance for which you want to manage interfaces.
 2. Select :guilabel:`Network settings` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
-3. Click the Row :guilabel:`...` menu for the relevant interface and select to add, edit or remove a sub-interface.
+3. Click the Row :guilabel:`...` menu for the relevant interface and select to add, edit, or remove a sub-interface.

    .. image:: ../../images/appliance-add-subinterface.png